scuseei/Empirical-IO--Mixed-Logit-and-Hierarchical-Bayes/README.md

 	`coef ~ N(-1.5, 0.4^2)`
 	`M = 10`

- 2. Once data (i.e., "Data_m.csv") were generated, click MaximumLikelihood.py to get the estimation results.
+ 2. Once data (i.e., "Data_m.csv") were generated, click HierarchicalBayes.py to get the estimation results.

+ 3. The final results are displayed in the Results.pdf